Civil and Environmental Engineering Graduate Orientation:

 • Graduate/Profession Housing Facebook Group: This page is managed by students, and can be tricky to join.
 See instructions here.

-• Davis Enterprise annual Housing Day insert: Features individual listings and contact information for local rental management companies
+• Davis Enterprise annual Housing Day insert (not affiliated with UC Davis): Features individual listings and contact information for local rental management companies

 • The California Aggie: The campus student-run newspaper often carries classifieds and ads for housing.